What is the World Wide Web (WWW)?

 A Brief History of the Web

-- Your browser sends a request through the Internet to the Server where that website lives.
+- The browser sends a request to the Server over the Internet.

 The Three Pillars of the Web